cognitiveinteractiontracking/calibration/README.md

-# calibration
+# The calibration package

-## one_shot_calib_node

-tbd

-## dynamic_transform_publisher

-tbd
+Calibrate any sensor network which provides ododometry messages of common hypothesis (trackings).

-## calibrator.py
+## Graph Calibration

-Load `calibration.yaml` (sensor pose, path rosbag tracking data) via rosparam.
-It performs a calibration of given sensors by graph optimization provided from g2o.
+Performs a calibration of given sensors by graph optimization provided from g2o.
-Via dynamic reconfiguration it calibrates the cameras from launch file `calibration_demo` (run it after launching).

 ### Preliminaries for Installation